JVT038/MetaTube/README.md

  :heavy_check_mark:  MetaTube 🚀 Finished! :heavy_check_mark: <br/>
 </h4>

-<h2>Disclaimer: This project will most likely not receive any major features.
-The focus will be on fixing breaking bugs and updating the dependencies.</h2>
+<h2>Disclaimer: This project is abandoned.
+Use at your own risk. </h2>

 <hr>